wku/PromptFusion/readme.md

 - "How is function X implemented in file Y?"
 - "Find all places where class Z is used"
 - "Tell me about the interaction between modules A and B"
+- "What architectural issues exist in the project?"
+- "How is error handling implemented in the authentication module?"

 ## Project Architecture